Before you set up a company

 Keen to develop your director skills?

-Being a good director can help your company to run effectively, to achieve its goals, and to maintain a good reputation.
+By developing your skills as a director you can help your company run more effectively, achieve its goals, and maintain a good reputation.

 Shares and shareholders